bvoncarr/bvoncarr/README.md

 ### Hi 👋🏾 I'm Brittney..👩🏽‍🦱
 ![](banner.png)
-I'm from Atlanta, Ga, and I am a inspiring Full Stack Web Developer.
-I really enjoy languages and Framework JavaScript, Html, CSS, Node, and BootStrap.
+I'm from Atlanta, Ga, and I am an inspiring Full Stack Web Developer.
+I have a wide variety of experience ranging from software development, electricity, research, military, engineering and project management.
+With my experience, I come with a vast set of skills and knowledge needed to make your project a success.
+I thoroughly enjoy all aspects of designing an application, and get very excited to collaborate and discuss ideas with others to build and deliver a product that does everything it was created to do.

 Skills: VUE JS / REACT / JS / HTML / CSS